paritytech/xcm-docs/src/journey/expects.md

 ```

 ## ExpectError
-The `ExpectError` instruction throws an `ExpectationFalse` error if the error register does not equal the expected error.
+The `ExpectError` instruction throws an `ExpectationFalse` error if the error register does not equal the expected error at that point in the execution.
 This instruction is useful during the error handler execution to halt the error handler if the error that started the execution of the error handler is not as expected.
 The `ExpectError` instruction allows to only execute the instructions in the error handler, when a specific error is thrown.
 ```rust,noplayground
 	ExpectError(Option<(u32, Error)>)
 ```